Find Affordable College Courses

 Full Film, Video & Photographic Arts at Miami Dade College Report

-Columbus State University came in at #7 in this year’s edition of the Best Film, Video & Photographic Arts Associate Degree Schools in the Southeast Region ranking.
-CSU is a medium-sized public school located in the midsize city of Columbus.
+Columbus State University ranked #7 on this year’s Best Film, Video & Photographic Arts Associate Degree Schools in the Southeast Region list.
+CSU is a moderately-sized public school located in the city of Columbus.

-Full Film, Video & Photographic Arts at Columbus State University Report
+Read full report on Film, Video & Photographic Arts at Columbus State University

-With a ranking of #8, The Art Institute of Atlanta did quite well on this year’s best schools for film, video and photographic arts students working on their associate degree.
-Ai Atlanta is a small private for-profit school located in the city of Atlanta.
+The Art Institute of Atlanta landed the #8 spot in the 2023 rankings for the best associate degree film, video and photographic arts programs.
+Ai Atlanta is a small private for-profit school located in the midsize city of Atlanta.

 While working on their Associate Degree, film majors at Ai Atlanta accumulate an average of around $26,926 in student debt.